Welcome to the Easy MTD help.

 To exit Easy MTD, click the close (x) button in the title bar of the main interface.

-Note: It is important that Easy MTD is exited after use so the Lock.dat file is deleted.
-Failing to do this will prevent Easy MTD being used by a different Windows user.
+Note: It is important that Easy MTD is exited after use so the association with the current user is removed from the selected business and/or taxpayer.
+Failing to do this prevents the business and/or taxpayer from being selected and used by a different Windows user.

-More: For further details about the Lock.dat file, refer to Getting Started > Data Files > Access to Data.
+More: For further details about the locking businesses and taxpayers, refer to Getting Started > Data Files > Access to Data.

 Using Easy MTD as an Agent

-If a tax agent and Easy MTD is used to manage and file Income Tax and/or VAT on behalf of one or more clients, an agent business must be added to Easy MTD.
+When Easy MTD is used by a tax agent or accountant to manage and file Income Tax and/or VAT on behalf of one or more clients, an agent business must be added to Easy MTD.
 Following this, any business and taxpayer managed by the agent must be assigned to this agent.

 The following information appears in this section: